Model-free portfolio allocation in continuous-time: Abstract

 We present a non-probabilistic, path-by-path framework for studying path-dependent (i.e., where weight is a functional of time and historical time-series), long-only portfolio allocation in continuous-time based on \cite{CC3}, where the fundamental concept of self-financing was introduced, independent of any integration theory.
 In this article, we extend this concept to a portfolio allocation strategy and characterize it by a path-dependent partial differential equation.
 We derive the general explicit solution that describes the evolution of wealth in generic markets, including price paths that may not evolve continuously or exhibit variation of any order.
 Explicit solution examples are provided.

 As an application of our continuous-time, path-dependent framework, we extend an aggregating algorithm of Vovk \cite{VV} and the universal algorithm of Cover \cite{TC} to continuous-time algorithms that combine multiple strategies into a single strategy.
 These continuous-time (meta) algorithms take multiple strategies as input (which may themselves be generated by other algorithms) and track the wealth generated by the best individual strategy and the best convex combination of strategies, with tracking error bounds in log wealth of order $O(1)$ and $O(\ln t)$, respectively.
-This work extends Cover's theorem \cite[Thm 6.1]{TC} to a continuous-time, model-free setting.
+This work provides the first extension of Cover's theorem \cite[Thm 6.1]{TC} to a continuous-time, model-free setting, recovering his celebrated error bound.